measles vaccine vial

 What is measles?

 Measles is a highly contagious virus that moves easily from person to person.
 If one person has it, up to 90% of the people around them who are not immune can get infected.
-You can get it by breathing in the virus or touching your eyes, nose or mouth after touching an infected surface.
+The virus transmits through the air when an infected person coughs or sneezes, and you can contract it simply by breathing in contaminated air or by touching your eyes, nose, or mouth after contact with an infected surface.
+“The recent outbreak of measles is bringing awareness to a virus that is so highly contagious it can survive in the air for up to two hours after an infected person leaves the space,” said Nancy Lynn Uythoven, MD, Catholic Health Pediatrician.

 Symptoms of measles include: